-It is easy to use this iOS System Recovery to fix the issue of ‘The iPhone cannot be restored, the device cannot be found’ in several clicks.
+It is easy to use FoneGeek iOS System Recovery to fix the issue of "The iPhone cannot be restored, the device cannot be found" in several clicks.

 Step 2.
-Connect the iPhone to computer and select and download firmware package.
+Connect the iPhone to computer, then select and download the firmware package.

 First find out if the iPhone is properly connected via the USB cable in use or its port.
 Checking both ends and confirming the accuracy of the connection removes all doubt of it being a fluke and an easily corrected mistake.
 This way might be able to avoid the error message appearing constantly.

 You can also try to use a different USB cord or cable if the error message persists.
 Changing the ports being used is also another good idea, this might help the device or your iPhone be found on your system.

 Another port related issue might be a simple case of debris blocking the USB cord from making optimal connection.
 In this case, a little air or a small brush will do the trick.

 After thoroughly going through these steps and making sure that the issue causing the error is not USB or port related, you may then assume that the issue has to do with the software.

 As much as possible, avoid connecting your USB cord through hub ports or laptop ports.
 Sometimes these ports may not allow for direct and total connection between your iPhone and computer.
 While using these ports, they might function, but only for a while during restoration, this might be the cause of the error.
 Eliminating this source of problem is another way of dealing with the error code.